ih-lab/STORK/README.md

 * Each script in slim dataset should be run separately based on the selected architecture.
 The slim folder contains some sub-folders.

-* You can set up the parameters of each architectures in ârunâ sub-folder.
+* You can set up the parameters of each architectures in “run” sub-folder.
 For example you can set the architecture in a way to run from scratch or trained for the last or all layer.
 Also you can set the batch size or the number of maximum steps.

 * see the result folder at scripts/result as the result of running the above script.